ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/osa4.md

 ### Kävelevä luuranko

-Yleinen lähestymistapa inkrementaaliseen arkkitehtuuriin on _ävelevän luurangon, eli _walking skeletonin_ käyttö.
+Yleinen lähestymistapa inkrementaaliseen arkkitehtuuriin on _kävelevän luurangon, eli walking skeletonin_ käyttö.
 [Alistair Coburn](http://alistair.cockburn.us/Walking+skeleton) kuvailee käsitettä seuraavasti:

 > A Walking Skeleton is a tiny implementation of the system that performs a small end-to-end function.
 It need not use the final architecture, but it should link together the main architectural components.
 >